dolla-consortium/consensus-proposing/packages/detecting-tension/README.md

  - loaded in the event store microservice directly
  - more details : https://eventstore.org/docs/projections/api/index.html

-These features were used to move quicker on the proof of concept.
-We'll eventually implement our own soon.

 > Defined in [Junction.hs](library/Dolla/Consensus/Proposing/DetectingTension/Execution/Environment/EventStore/Junction.hs)

 > Executed in [Executable.hs](executables/Executables.hs)
 ## IOs
 ### Input/Events

-The pipeline does not execute commands but just `fold` previous events recorded into the system to provide insight downstream.
+The pipeline does not execute commands but just `fold` previous events recorded into the system to provide insights to the downstream flow.
 In this situation, it will provide information for optimising the flow management (purging requests accumulated in the [Staging](../staging/README.md) pipeline)